hemantbaranwal1398/news_app_mca_fy/README.md

    - Specify the path where you want to install the project
    - paste the link in the box
    - Click "clone" button
+   - Wait for the building process to finish.
  - Your project will be created and code will be imported
  - **You can also refer to the video for more info.**